New South Wales Corps.

 The New South Wales Corps (a.k.a. the Rum Corps) was formed in England in 1789 as three companies, and relieved the NSW Marines over the period of 1790-1792.
 The quality of the men was patchy as this was an unpopular posting.
 A fourth company was formed from marines choosing to remain in the colony.
 The Regiment was stationed in NSW until 1810.
 They were lead by Major Francis Grose, who had arrived in 1792 to relieve Captain Phillip as Lieutenant-Governor of the colony.

-In 1809 they were renamed the 102nd Regiment of Foot, and the bulk of the troops recalled to England.
+In 1809 the bulk of the troops recalled to England and they were renamed the 102nd Regiment of Foot.
 Some remained, absorbed into Macquarie’s 73rd Regiment, and some were formed into a veteran and invalids troop.
-Some retired officers remained as farmers in NSW.
+A number of retired officers remained as farmers in NSW.

 William Lincoln from a British reproduction uniforms manufacturer kindly shared knowledge and these diagrams with me (original source unknown).
 They are pewter buttons dug up in Tasmania including plain examples and those marked for the 73rd Regiment of Foot who were stationed there from 1810-1814.